sripplin/website/about.md

 - Director, Growth & Data Scientist at an AI startup
 - Former portfolio manager at a $1B investment firm
 - CFA; Wharton MBA
-- Career also includes strategy at Samsung's future factory, product at a hyperloop startup, data science consulting for the world's largest media advertising company, and growth/analytics consulting for an e-commerce startup.
+- Career also includes strategy at Samsung Techonology and Advanced Research, product at a hyperloop startup, data science consulting for the world's largest media advertising company, and growth/analytics consulting for an e-commerce startup.

 ## Contact <!-- omit in toc -->

 steve dot lastname @ gmail <br>
-Or reach out on [LinkedIn]([https://www.linkedin.com/in/steve-ripplinger/]).
+Or reach out on [LinkedIn](https://www.linkedin.com/in/steve-ripplinger/).

 ## Interests <!-- omit in toc -->